 Joining the existing range of inline sliding doors OS-44 and OS-77, the Origin OS-29 sliding door uses the same design and technology.
 The only significant difference is the reduction in the middle mullion on patio doors with a two or three panel configuration.
 All other frame details and dimensions remain the same.

-The door comes with an inline sliding operation, thermally insulated profiles a standard track arrangement and available double or triple glazed.
+The door comes with an inline sliding operation, thermally insulated profiles a standard track arrangement and is available double or triple glazed.

 By far, the introduction of the OS-29 gives Origin an important product within their range.
 Not only does it complement their OS-20 Artisan model-based using Cortizo, it also creates a number of solutions for end-user customers and the trade.